getporter/porter/docs/content/docs/quickstart/_index.md

 ## Next Steps

-You've learned how to install, upgrade, and uninstall a bundle.
+Now you've seen the basics to install, upgrade or uninstall a bundle.
 From here, you can dive into what a bundle is - or create your own!

 - [Next: What is a Bundle?](/quickstart/bundles/)